Best cornbread recipe! This sweet cornbread recipe is part cake mix, part cornbread mix for moist and delicious cornbread.

 What type of yellow cake mix should I use

 That depends!
-I like to use yellow cake mix with pudding.
+I use either homemade yellow cake mix or a yellow cake with pudding.
 The cornbread is a little moister and more cake-like.

 However, if you’d like it to be a little less sweet, try using a yellow cake mix that doesn’t have pudding in the mix.